iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 ## copy-dependencies goal

-The `copy-dependencies` goal is the same as in the original plugin and included here just for convenience.
+The `copy-dependencies` goal is an extension of the original plugin.
+It also supports
+- `addAppLoader` (default `false`, user property `mdep.addAppLoader`) adds whatever dependencies are needed to start an oktoflow app, e.g., the spring loader via the `org.springframework.boot.version` oktoflow maven property

 ## build-classpath goal

-The `build-classpath` goal is the same as in the original plugin and allows for adding further entries at the beginning or ending of a classpath file.
+The `build-classpath` goal is an extension of the original plugin and allows for adding further entries at the beginning or ending of a classpath file.
 - `prepends` is a list of `prepend` string entries specifying complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`
 - `appends` is a list of `append` string entries specifying  complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`
 - `rollout` rolls out the given classpath setup to a similar file for Linux (postfix `-linux`) and a file for Windows (postfix `-win`) with operating system settings like file/path separator applied automatically
 - `befores` lines to be prepended before the classpath without modification, uses `lineSeparator` between given lines and classpath; e.g., use # to have comments before the classpath, see [the Java command documentation](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#java-command-line-argument-files)
 - `afters` lines to be appended after the classpath without modification, uses `lineSeparator` between given lines and classpath; e.g., use # to have comments before the classpath, see [the Java command documentation](https://docs.oracle.com/en/java/javase/17/docs/specs/man/java.html#java-command-line-argument-files)
 - `lineSeparator` (default the carriage return, user property `mdep.lineSeparator`) used as separator between `befores`, `afters` and the classpath
+- `addAppLoader` (default `false`, user property `mdep.addAppLoader`) adds whatever dependencies are needed to start an oktoflow app, e.g., the spring loader via the `org.springframework.boot.version` oktoflow maven property

 The expressions `${self}` or `${self-test}` can be used in prepends/appends to add the jar/test-jar artifact of the actual project.